 Monetization models for mental health apps

-While the overall revenue strategy for your application can vary based on its purpose and target audience (direct-to-consumer, self-insured employer benefits, value-based reimbursement, and others), you can implement that strategy using a combination of specific monetization models.
+While the overall revenue strategy for your application may vary by purpose and target audience (direct-to-consumer, self-insured employer benefits, value-based reimbursement, and others), you can implement it using a combination of monetization models.

 Freemium model

-Your mental health app offers basic features for free but charges a premium for advanced features such as personalized treatment plans, premium content, community features, meditation coaches, and other add-ons.
+Your mental health app offers basic features for free but charges a premium for advanced features, including personalized treatment plans, premium content, community features, meditation coaches, and other add-ons.

 Subscriptions